Usage

 Theming

 React Code Block uses prism-react-renderer under the hood for syntax highlighting.
-Default theme is vsDark and it can be changes using the theme prop in the CodeBlock component.
+Default theme is vsDark and it can be changed using the theme prop in the CodeBlock component.
 Follow this guide (opens in a new tab) by prism-react-renderer for custom themes.

 1